 Eating meat pie is an enjoyable experience.
 Just a bite of this crunchy, spicy and meaty delight has the power to awaken all your senses.
-There is meat pie, good-tasting and great-tasting meat pie.
+There is meat pie, good-tasting, and great-tasting meat pie.
 The procedure for making the latter is what I want to show you in this post.
-I have dreaded writing out this meat pie recipe for soooo long, because the details in making meat pies are numerous especially if you want to make meat pies that you and your guest will definitely enjoy.
+I have dreaded writing out this meat pie recipe for soo long because the details in making meat pies are numerous especially if you want to make meat pies that you and your guest will definitely enjoy.
 It has taken me weeks to write out this recipe but because I want you to be able to make your best meat pies EVER, I think it is worth the wait.
-Here’s a 3 minute video that shows you how to make meat pie in a few easy steps.
+Here’s a video that shows you how to make meat pie in a few easy steps.

 Meat, fish or vegetable pie?

 Meat pies are tasty small chops, snacks or appetizers that are common in almost every African party or event.
 In fact, they are the epitome of small chops in Cameroon.
 Pies can be made in different variations depending on the filling.
 Some are made with a variety of vegetables mixed with beef, other with fish and potatoes and referred to as fish pie or made only with vegetables for our vegetarian and vegan (African) friends.
 Whatever ingredients you chose to include, you can create delicious meat pies you and your family or guests will enjoy.